LukasKalbertodt/bunt/README.md

 `bunt` offers macros to easily print colored and formatted text to a terminal.
 It is just a convenience API on top of [`termcolor`](https://crates.io/crates/termcolor).
+`bunt` is implemented using procedural macros, but as it does not depend on `syn`, compilation is fairly quick (≈1.5s on my machine, including all dependencies).

 ```rust
 // Style tags will color/format text between the tags.